alvas-education-foundation/Dr.Sm.Badhusha/README.md

 **Python Program to Accept a Hyphen Separated Sequence of Words as Input and Print the Words in a Hyphen-Separated Sequence after Sorting them Alphabetically**
 Steps:The program accepts a hyphen separated sequence of words as input and print the words in a hyphen-separated sequence after sorting them alphabetically

+**5.6.20 The program takes a string and removes the nth index character from the non-empty string** Step : The program takes a string and removes the nth index character from the non-empty string.